OpenJS Node.js Application Developer

 - what is

-when a function on objA is called on objB:objB
+thiswhen a function on objA is called on objB:objB - what does extend do:

-sets up part of a prototype chain
+sets up part of a prototype chain - closure scope can be accessed from:

 inside function and any functions within that function